How do I find out more?

 It is true that Venturing crews select their own uniforms.
 We do request, though, that Venturing people on course wear the green uniform shirt and gray slacks or shorts.

 How to get there

 Here is the national course numbering system.
 You do not need to know this, but some people find it interesting.

-For 2017, your Wood Badge course number will be
+For example in 2017, the Wood Badge course numbers were

 W1-609-17-1 (spring course)

 The W tells you the course is in the Western Region of Boy Scouts of America.